 def setup_func(): # ... def teardown_func(): # ... @with_setup(setup_func, teardown_func) def test(): # ...

-For python 2.3, add the attributes by calling the decorator function like so:
+For python 2.3 or earlier, add the attributes by calling the decorator function like so:

 def test(): # ... test = with_setup(setup_func, teardown_func)(test)